 What is MT1621?

-MT1621 is an investigational treatment, also known as nucleoside therapy or deoxynucleoside ‘substrate enhancement therapy’ (SET), for a mitochondrial DNA depletion syndrome called TK2 deficiency (TK2d).
+MT1621, also known as nucleoside therapy or deoxynucleoside ‘substrate enhancement therapy’ (SET), is a potential treatment for a mitochondrial DNA depletion syndrome called TK2 deficiency (TK2d).
 It is being developed by a global pharmaceutical company called Zogenix (who acquired Modis Therapeutics in August 2019).

 How does it work?